 Nord Coast Coffee Roasters

-Nord Coast Coffee Roasters is located at Deichstraße 9, 20459 Hamburg, Germany.
+Nord Coast Coffee Roasters has multiple locations.
+Its original cafe is located at Deichstraße 9, 20459 Hamburg, Germany.

 In addition to trying a cappuccino, we also ordered a cup of filtered coffee.
 As we watched a stream of fresh milk splash into freshly brewed coffee, we knew that our short journey was worth the extra effort.